Banging Toolbox

 Milled vs smooth face hammers

-Smooth-faced hammers are usually the ones people go for.
-They are nice and easy for regular hammering jobs.
 While milled hammers, on the other hand, have the texture of waffles which gives you an extra grip while hammering in nails.

-Milled hammers work better for old-school framing-carpenters but they can’t do the job of a smooth-faced hammer as you don’t want the texture of the hammer imprinted into any flat surface where you end up seeing a finished surface.
+Milled hammers work better for old-school framing carpenters, but they can’t do the job of a smooth-faced hammer, as you don’t want the texture of the hammer imprinted into any flat surface where you end up seeing a finished surface.

 Metal vs. Wood vs. Fiberglass handled hammers

-Some people prefer wooden handled hammers to the other two because it vibrates less but they don’t do well outdoors as fiberglass hammers break apart quite easily if you use them for anything more than a small nail.
+This is because it vibrates less but they don’t do well outdoors as fiberglass hammers break apart quite easily if you use them for anything more than a small nail.

 If you want a framing hammer that will last you years and keep up with the heavy-duty work then you need to invest in one that’s forged in one-piece industrial-grade metal or a strong alloy.